-Assistant Professor in the Progam of Gender, Sexuality & Feminist Studies
+Assistant Professor of Theater Studies

 Bradley Rogers (Ph.D., Rhetoric, University of California, Berkeley) is Assistant Professor of Theater Studies and Director of the Duke in London Drama program.